Dewley Hill could provide jobs and careers for about 50 people, but also deliver substantial investment for local businesses and the supply chain.

 Dewley Hill Surface Mine Community Fund

-A community fund of £50,000 will be setup to provide financial assistance to community groups, voluntary organisations and the local community in the area surrounding the Dewley Hill site.
+A community fund of £50,000 would be setup to provide financial assistance to community groups, voluntary organisations and the local community in the area surrounding the Dewley Hill site.

 Dewley Hill Learning, Working, Earning Fund